 Each recipient will be expected to produce a final report or project which will be supervised by a faculty member and presented at the end of the academic year.
 The final report should convey to a general audience the outcome of the student's experience.
 Examples would include an honors thesis, a research paper conducted for an independent study, a media presentation of the research, a blog documenting the progression of the experience and/or other tangible evidence of the project.
 This report will be available publicly.

 Upon nomination by a faculty member, students will be sent an application.
 Nominees should also identify two Government Department faculty members who can serve as references and should indicate which faculty member (who may, but need not be, one of the references) the student would like to advise the project.
 Given demands on faculty schedules, the Department cannot guarantee that the student's requested supervisor will be assigned to the project.

 The scholarship provides the awardee with $10,000 for each year of the scholarship.
 Two awards will be given to rising seniors and two to rising juniors.
-The juniors will be eligible for continuation of the scholarship in 2017.
+The juniors will be eligible for continuation of the scholarship in the following year.